 Participating in GivingTuesday involves a lot of moving parts.
 There are lots of people invested in making the movement a success, so for that reason, you need to make sure that you jump into action with enough time and a good plan in hand.

-Register to be an official partner – You must be a registered charity or nonprofit, and you must have a GivingTuesday initiative.
+Register to be an official partner – Anyone can participate in GivingTuesday, but to be an official partner, you must be a registered charity or nonprofit, and you must have a GivingTuesday initiative.
 Are you a school, business or community group?
 No problem!
 You just need to commit to participating in a project that will directly benefit a registered charity or nonprofit.
 If you’re registering in the US, visit this website.
 If you’re in Canada, this is where you register.

 Plan early – Start doing research in the community to see if you can recruit any groups that share the same passion for giving as you do.
 Having people by your side to champion the cause with you will make your GivingTuesday campaign that much more successful.
 For instance, is there an advertising agency that is willing to do pro bono work in return for charity exposure?
 Promoting GivingTuesday to your community months in advance may inspire new participants to reach out to you for collaboration.